limkokhole/yt-dlp-maxpath/README.md

 It solves the default options of `--restrict-filenames`, which strip Unicode and require hardcoded `%(title).200B`, needing prior knowledge of the length of video date, video+fragment ID, and extension to exclude.
 This script is unlikely to hit the maximum length error (unless the buffer fails) and uses `...` to indicate truncated titles.
 Initially, I [modified the source of youtube-dl](https://github.com/limkokhole/youtube-dl-patch), but it was hard to maintain as the source kept changing.
 This script provides an easier-to-maintain, albeit imperfect (not exact maximum due to buffer), and slower (three crawls) solution.

+There are still bug in youtube-dl which append full name in fragment regardless of -o which is out of my control.

 ## Before:
     xb@dnxb:/tmp$ type -a youtube # Assume I have this bash shell function youtube is a function